lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-07-big-data-analysis-on-a-distributed-raspi-cluster.md

 almost no work needed to combine the results of disparate parallel computations.
 This means that we can get a close-to-linear speedup simply by adding more computers --- which means that a cluster of Raspberry Pis will outperform even a beefy (and much more expensive) computer.

-Even if 16 Raspis don't outperform a single computer, 300 Raspis certainly will---and having laid the groundwork by building this pipeline, I have opened the door to all sorts of future data analysis and exploration tasks.
+Even if 16 Raspis don't outperform a single computer, 300 Raspis certainly will, and it is easy now to add more Raspis now that the groundwork has been laid.
+This opens the door to all sorts of future data analysis and exploration tasks which may be prohibitively expensive for a single computer to run (in terms of wall-clock time).

 ### Cool factor

+It's cool and educational.

 ## Setting up the cluster